Parents Unexpectedly Teaching Children

 As a result of this educational session, learners will be able to:

 - Learn how to assess the status of families faced with unexpected “learning-at-home” situations.

-- Understand how to assist families with how to prepare their child and themselves for learning-at-home.
+- Explain how to assist families with preparing their child and themselves for learning-at-home.

 - Learn how to offer advice on how to approach supporting the learning of children in these situations.

 Dipesh Navsaria, MD, MPH, MSLIS, is an Associate Professor of Pediatrics, Director of the MD-MPH program, as well as the Medical Director of the physician assistant program at the University of Wisconsin School of Medicine and Public Health.
 His medical practice focuses on pediatric primary care, with a special interest in underserved populations.
 He is the founding medical director of Reach out and Read Wisconsin.
 Dr. Navsaria is heavily involved in both training and practice of child health advocacy.